alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 Try to update this as you work.

 Please include full details for stories or issues and include links.

+Please indicate any work that is new, or otherwise not included on the project board.
+For example, this may be an emergent task, providing support or expertise to other teams.
 -->

 <!--
 #### Your name here

+- Contributed to Story X
-- Worked on Story Z
+    - Worked on task α
-- Closed issue X
+    - Closed issue β
-- Discussed problem Y
+    - Discussed problem γ
+- **NEW** Provided advice to Team Y
+- **NEW** Worked on non-story feature Z
 -->

 ### Things that are blocking me